UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/python_for_windows.txt

 http://www.computerhope.com/issues/ch000549.htm

-You will want to add:
+Based on the subversion of Python you will want to add something like:

 ``C:\Python34``